okinawabob/um/ifsm201.md

   - Binary to Hexadecimal conversion
   - Hexadecimal to Binary Conversion
   - Convert your name from ASCII to Hexadecimal
+  {: .check}
+{: .check}

 For each discussion topic you will need to make a post and reply to two other students!
 You must be logged into LEO to post, reply, and view discussions.

 The **<abbr title="Learning Experience Online">LEO</abbr> Quizzes** are contain both mulitple choice and True/False questions.
 The first week you will be permitted to take the quiz twice and the highest score will be recorded.
 The questions will change for each quiz round.
 You must be logged into LEO to take the quiz and they are timed so allocate 90 minutes for each quiz.
 If you walk away and the quiz times out you will receive a zero on that quiz.

-#### Quiz 1 Data and Information must be completed before our next class
+- Quiz 1 Data and Information must be completed before our next class {: .check}

 You must be logged into LEO to do Quiz 1.